Rough traces of $BV$ functions in metric measure spaces: Preliminaries

-The Poincar\'e inequality together with the Sobolev embedding Theorem (see for instance \cite{A1}, \cite{HK} or \cite{Mir}) imply the following local isoperimetric inequality: for any set $E$ with finite perimeter and for any ball $B_\rho(x)$, we have that
+The Poincar\'e inequality and the Sobolev embedding Theorem (see for instance \cite{A1}, \cite{HK} or \cite{Mir}) imply the following local isoperimetric inequality: for any set $E$ with finite perimeter and for any ball $B_\rho(x)$, we have that

 where $c_I>0$ is known as the \textit{isoperimetric constant}.